NICUB-Open-Source-Community/TetCarter/CONTRIBUTING.md

 If you would like to fix an existing issue, leave a comment on it to indicate.
 This is to avoid having several people unknowingly working on the same issue.

 ## Contributing to the source code
-1. Fork this repo, and then clone it
+1. Fork and clone this repo.
 ```
 $ git clone https://github.com/HelCoders-Open-Source-Community/HelCare.git
 $ git remote add upstream https://github.com/HelCoders-Open-Source-Community/HelCare.git